Milinkovic-Savic saves Lazio as Covid chaos hangs over Serie A matches

 Earlier second-half strikes from Alessandro Deiola and Leonardo Pavoletti ended Cagliari's 11-match run without a win in a 2-1 triumph at Sampdoria.

-Walter Mazzarri's side stay in the bottom three after their second win of the season but are now three points behind Spezia, who are just outside the relegation zone and lost 2-1 to Verona thanks to a Gianluca Caprari brace.
+Walter Mazzarri's side stay in the bottom three after their second win of the season but are now three points behind Spezia, who are just outside the relegation zone and lost 2-1 to Verona thanks to a Gianluca Caprari brace, and a point ahead of Genoa following their 1-1 draw at Sassuolo.

-The strange spectacle of a team turning up for a match they knew would not take place returned to Serie A after local health authorities (Azienda Sanitaria Locale, or ASL) barred Bologna from hosting league leaders Inter.
+The strange spectacle of a team turning up for a match they knew would not take place returned to Serie A after local health authorities (Azienda Sanitaria Locale, or ASL) barred Bologna from hosting league leaders Inter and Torino from travelling to Atalanta.

-Thursday's matches involving Torino, Salernitana and Udinese will suffer the same fate following decisions from ASLs which also put their weekend fixtures at risk.
+Salernitana's home clash with Venezia and Udinese's trip to Fiorentina will suffer the same fate following decisions from ASLs also put their weekend fixtures at risk.

-The big match of the weekend between Juventus and Napoli will be played in Turin this evening despite the away side being battered by Covid cases, including to coach Luciano Spalletti.
+Inter's sporting director Giuseppe Marotta bemoaned a "lack of clarity" in decision making, as the ASLs answer to regional governments and act independently of one another.

-They suffered the strange fate of losing Piotr Zielinski, Amir Rrahmani and Stanislav Lobotka to isolation orders after the trio were allowed to travel north with the rest of the squad despite being contact cases and not having had their vaccine booster.
+"We need to limit the role of the ASLs because they make their decisions autonomously, creating a huge amount of confusion," he said to DAZN.

-As Inter's players performed a warm-up at the Stadio Dall'Ara, the champions' sporting director Giuseppe Marotta spoke to DAZN about the situation, bemoaning a "lack of clarity" in decision making.
+"When we allow the ASLs to decide autonomously we end up with different decisions from one region to the next."

-"We need to limit the role of the ASLs because they make their decisions autonomously, creating a huge amount of confusion," he said.
+Serie A then released a new protocol which insisted on teams playing matches as long as they had 13 players (including one goalkeeper) available who were born before December 31 2003, otherwise they would be handed a 3-0 defeat and be docked a point.

-"When we allow the ASLs to decide autonomously we end up with different decisions from one region to the next...
-Verona are going to play at Spezia despite having more Covid cases (10 among players and coaching staff) than Bologna and Inter."
+The big match of the weekend between Juventus and Napoli will be played in Turin later despite the away side being battered by Covid cases, including to coach Luciano Spalletti.

-A new Serie A protocol was then released which insisted on teams playing matches as long as they had 13 players (including one goalkeeper) available who were born before December 31 2003, otherwise they would be handed a 3-0 defeat and be docked a point.
+They lost Piotr Zielinski, Amir Rrahmani and Stanislav Lobotka to isolation orders after the trio were allowed to travel north with the rest of the squad despite being contact cases and not having had their vaccine booster.

 JOIN OUR PULSE COMMUNITY!